 Ava’s Soccer Story began before she was even conceived.
 Her father had predestined that she would become a soccer star!
 Since she was about two years old, he has worked hard with her to achieve that goal.
 She just turned six years old but coaches and parents that see her play already say, “She’s going to be a star.”
 “She has an amazing future ahead.”
 Their jaws drop at her level of skill and some have even inquired about getting her autograph.

-Chapter 1: Birth to Age 3 – Introduction to Soccer
+Birth to Age 3 – Introduction to Soccer

 Some might say Ava was born (July 21, 2012) with a soccer ball at her feet.
 They aren’t far from the truth!
 Cue totally adorable [embarrassing] baby photo.

 Ava started playing soccer in May 2014, with Lil Kickers.
-It is offered by Sports Connections in Charlotte, NC.
+It was offered by Sports Connections in Charlotte, NC.
 They did lots of cute things like chase and pop bubbles, play with a parachute, and of course dribble and score goals.
 She really liked being the goalie, hehe.

 Next, we registered her in Soccer Shots where she participated in multiple seasons (8 half-hour sessions) plus three, week-long summer camps.
 She started out with the Mini program (ages 2-3) and finished in the Classic (ages 3-5).

-Chapter 2: Age 4 to 6 – Recreation Micro Soccer
+Age 4 to 6 – Recreation Micro Soccer

-Ava was now old enough to participate in recreation soccer, where she had her first real game experiences.
+Ava was now old enough to participate in recreational soccer, where she had her first real game experiences.
 We had just moved and were not familiar with the recreation soccer options in the area.
 Therefore, Ava was registered with three different clubs to see what each was like.
 The resulting schedules were [obviously] conflicting but we made practices and games work the best we could.
-Sometimes we left one game 10 minutes early to make another etc..
+Sometimes we left one game 10 minutes early to make another etc.